 Keim writes that words like "nation," "people," and "tribe"

 began to diverge in meaning in the late eighteenth century.
 Europeans, who increasingly thought of themselves as more advanced than other peoples, needed words to distinguish themselves from others.
 The word people retained its general usage, but nations came to thought of as larger groupings with more complex social structures and technologies.
 The word tribes was reserved for groups that were smaller and, supposedly, simpler and less evolved.
 Our modern ideas about primitives and the Dark Continent emerged in the same era.
 By the mid-nineteenth century, the word tribe had assumed a negative meaning that implied political organizations that were primordial, backward, irrational, and static.
 A person didn't join a tribe; one was born into it.
 People in civilized societies could actively select from among different, creative courses of action, but tribal people followed tribal customs without thinking.
-It was indeed fortunately for tribes that they had such customs to guide their actions, because members were so limited intellectually.
+It was indeed fortunate for tribes that they had such customs to guide their actions, because members were so limited intellectually.
 Of course, "tribalism" was expected of such people.
-In other words, to be tribal was to be genetically incapable of more advanced thought or political organizations.This history explains why the use of "tribal" as a putdown bothers me: it draws on nineteenth-century racist notions of "natives" as less "evolved," less intelligent, and unable to think for themselves, but also as a different kind ("race") of person.
+In other words, to be tribal was to be genetically incapable of more advanced thought or political organizations.This history explains why the use of "tribal" as a putdown bothers me: it draws on nineteenth-century racist notions of "natives" as less "evolved," less intelligent and rational, and unable to think for themselves, but also as a different kind ("race") of person.
 It also implies that non-tribalists are more evolved, smarter, and bold independent thinkers, though the leftish writers who use "tribal" this way would be properly contemptuous of the Europeans who thought they were a better breed than the dusky-hued people they tried to subjugate.
 (And these same leftish writers are anticolonialist and anti-imperialist to a man.)
 But this only shrinks the circle of evolved, intelligent, independent thinkers; it doesn't abolish the circle altogether.
 There's still a "tribe" of Real Smart People in there, smug in their disdain for the lesser tribes.

 In the twentieth century, the meaning of the word tribe, as it applied to Africa, developed in two directions.
 The first, favored by white politicians and colonial administrators, was a variation of the nineteenth-century definition of tribes as having closed boundaries and unchanging customs.
 This was administratively useful because it allowed colonialists to make sense of an create order out of the bewildering variety of African political organizations ...